Q1. What is the Rosary Run?

 Q4.
 Are walkers welcome?

 A4.
 Yes.
 Walkers are welcome on the 5K Route.
-We will also offer a less formal "Fun Run" which goes directly to St. Mary of Victories from the Old Cathedral.
+We will also offer a less formal "Fun Run".
 The 5K Route will be re-opened to traffic after 90 minutes, and walkers will be asked to complete the race using the sidewalks.

 Q5.
 Where is race-day registration?